isokolovic/MediaHandler/README.md

 **Modes:**

 - **Retry Mode:** run via cmd with additional `-r` argument to retry compression for failed files (e.g. .\media_migration.exe -r).
-- **Organize Mode:** run via cmd with additional `-o` argument to sort files into folders by creation year.
+- **Organize Mode:** run via cmd with additional `-o` argument to sort files into folders by creation year. **Beware**, files will be moved from existing folder structure to a new one.

 ---